Bust of William H. English: Historical information

-William H. English was the Speaker of House, a political civil servant, native of Lexington, Indiana, and the first manager of English's Opera House and Hotel, which was destroyed in 1948 to make way for a J.C.
+William H. English was the Speaker of House, a political civil servant, native of Lexington, Indiana, and the first manager of English's Opera House, which was razed in 1948 to make way for a J.C.
 Penney's department store on Monument Circle.

 He was a key figure in the development and building of the Soldiers' and Sailors' Monument, located at the center of Indianapolis' Monument Circle.
 He was a part of the board of commissioners for the erection of the monument.
 He was connected with the first National Bank of Indianapolis and a historian.

 William H. English made significant contributions to the development of the city of Indianapolis; the state capitol of Indiana.
 His birth and death dates are 27 August 1822 – 7 February 1896.
 This bust may have been placed posthumously.

 William H. English is located on the third floor of the Indiana statehouse, directly outside of the entrance to The General Assembly Hall of the Indiana House of Representatives.